-Nouakchott is largely spread out and comprises of a few tall buildings with most of the buildings being only one storey.
+Nouakchott is largely spread out and comprises of a few tall buildings with most of the buildings being only one story.
 Additionally, the city is used as the interface between the nomadic Mauritanians and their fell urban citizens.
-Avenue Abdel Nasir is the largest street in the city running all the way from the airport to the city centre.
+Avenue Abdel Nasir is the largest street in the city running from the airport to the city center.
 Cinquieme Arrondissement houses the largest shopping area in Nouakchott.
 The city enjoys the obvious hot and dry climate of Sahara desert comprising of short warm winters and long hot summers.
 Thanks to its location, the city experiences extremely hot temperatures which makes it less favorable for most tourists escaping hot summers in their own countries.

-Notable attractions in Nouakchott are such as the beaches, several markets like Nouakchott Silver Market and the Nouakchott Museum in the city.
-One of the beaches in Nouakchott is solely devoted for fishing boats and locals and visitors can buy a wide range of fish species.
-The city is also home to National Archives and the National Library.
-Nouakchott is also the major distribution centre for native Saharan meteorites in Africa.
+Notable attractions in Nouakchott are such as the beaches, several markets like Nouakchott Silver Market, and the Nouakchott Museum in the city.
+One of the beaches in Nouakchott is solely devoted to fishing boats and locals and visitors can buy a wide range of fish species.
+The city is also home to the National Archives and the National Library.
+Nouakchott is also the major distribution center for native Saharan meteorites in Africa.

 The city is also home to a large mosque that was devoted to the country by Saudi Arabia and another smaller Moroccan Mosque.
-Even though Mauritania’s state religion is Islam, Nouakchott is highly diverse religion wise and home to Cathedral of St. Joseph and a Catholic cathedral.
+Even though Mauritania’s state religion is Islam, Nouakchott is highly diverse religion-wise and home to the Cathedral of St. Joseph and a Catholic cathedral.
 Roman Catholic Diocese of Nouakchott is also housed in the city that was founded in 1965.
-Franco Mauritania Cultural Centre is a great place to catch concerts, movies and exhibits.
+Franco Mauritania Cultural Centre is a great place to catch concerts, movies, and exhibits.